 If you love a crispy cookie on the outside but go weak in the knees for gooey-decadent cookie middles THIS is the answer to ALL of your cookie cravings.
-These cookies are EVERYTHING…and I am officially obsessed.
+These chocolate chip cookies are EVERYTHING…and I am officially obsessed.

 I have two people to thank…

 for bringing this deliciousness to my attention.
 The first is Melissa Stadler at Modern Honey for developing her recipe for Chocolate Chip Crush Cookies.
 It’s a copycat recipe for the famous Levain Bakery cookies in New York and as much as I’d love to take credit for how incredible these cookies are, I can only take credit for bringing them to your attention (you’re welcome).
 I made a few tiny tweaks when I baked them that I think add a little extra something to the final product but they are absolutely perfect either way you make them.

 The second thank you goes to my cookie loving husband who not only texted me this recipe while I was at the grocery store, but who also was kind enough to leave a printed copy on the kitchen counter waiting for me when I got home.
 A not so subtle hint-hint and I was more than happy to oblige.